 As well as providing evidence of where you might be going wrong, effective exit interviews can give you insight into what you’re doing right.
 You can then use this information - both why your employees love working for you and how you’re committed to making your workplace better - in recruitment and promotion.

-For departing employees, exit interviews provide a chance to share their views and reasons for their decision, which can help them leave on good terms.
-You never know, they may return to work for you one day and if they are talking to others about your organisation, you want to be known as a good place to work.
+For departing employees, exit interviews provide a chance to share their views and reasons for their decision, which research shows is beneficial to the way they feel about the organisation.
+You never know, they may return to work for you one day and if they are talking to others about your company, you want to be known as a good place to work.

 Who should conduct an exit interview?

 Of course, this will depend on your size.
-An HR person is ideal if you have one, or a manager or senior person from another area of the business, but a direct manager will also work in a pinch.
+An HR person is ideal if you have one, or a manager or senior person from another area of the business, but a direct manager could conduct the meeting if there are no other options.

 You could also look at engaging an external company to conduct your interviews.